TPE exam guidance

 - A power connection for your laptop.

-- A stable internet connection (ideally for your sole use during the exam).
+- A stable internet connection (ideally for your sole use during the assessment).

 - 2GB of free RAM for the proctoring software to run properly.
 (Close any applications that you don’t need.)